Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 2. Your Dog Sees Something

-Dogs are also able to see much better than their human companions in some situations, particularly when the lighting is a bit low.
+Dogs can also see much better than their human companions in some situations, particularly when the lighting is low.
 Your four-legged friend’s low-light vision is at least five times better than yours!
-They have large pupils, making it possible for more light to hit your canine buddy’s optical nerves.
-Canine retinas are packed full of rods the more retinal rods an animal has, the better their ability to see in low light.
+They have large pupils, allowing more light to hit their optical nerves.
+Canine retinas are packed full of rods; the more retinal rods an animal has, the better their ability to see in low light.

-Even more important to your dog’s night vision is the tapetum, a structure that reflects light after it enters your pet’s eye that enhances their night vision by allowing even more light to hit their retina.
-It’s also the reason your buddy’s eyes look luminescent at night!
+Even more important to your dog’s night vision is the tapetum, which reflects light after it enters the eye and enhances their night vision by allowing even more light to hit their retina.
+It’s also the reason your dog’s eyes look luminescent at night!
 If your dog is barking at a wall and the light in your room is dim, they could have seen an insect or shadow imperceptible to your eyes.

 3. Your Dog Is Suffering from Cognitive Dysfunction

 As your companion enters their senior years, they’ll likely experience a few changes.
 Many active pups become more sedentary, enjoying long snoozes more than playing fetch all afternoon due to conditions such as arthritis.
-Unfortunately, some also suffer from cognitive decline as they age, often causing symptoms such as excessive barking, becoming disoriented in familiar surroundings, and restlessness.
+Unfortunately, some also suffer from cognitive decline as they age, which can lead to excessive barking, becoming disoriented in familiar surroundings, and restlessness.
 The condition is technically called Canine Cognitive Dysfunction (CCD).

-Although veterinarians aren’t exactly sure what causes CCD, they suspect that it’s most likely linked to the atrophy of your dog’s brain cells.
-If your pup is young and otherwise healthy, there’s probably nothing to be worried about here.
-However, if your older dog starts exhibiting these sorts of behavioral changes, it’s time to speak with your veterinarian.
-They will likely run a series of blood tests and give your buddy a physical examination.
+Although veterinarians aren’t exactly sure what causes CCD, they suspect it’s most likely linked to the atrophy of your dog’s brain cells.
+If your pup is young and otherwise healthy, there’s probably nothing to be worried about.
+However, if your older dog starts exhibiting these behavioral changes, it’s time to speak to your veterinarian.
+They will likely run a series of blood tests and physically examine your dog.

 4. Your Dog Is Engaging in Compulsive Behavior

-Some dogs develop Canine Compulsive Disorder (CCD), in which normal activities, like barking, become essentially unregulated to the point that your four-footed buddy cannot stop the activity.
-Some breeds are at heightened risk of developing CCD, including doberman pinschers and German shepherds.
+Some dogs develop Canine Compulsive Disorder (CCD), in which normal activities, like barking, become unregulated to the point that they cannot stop the activity.
+Some breeds, including Doberman Pinschers and German Shepherds, are at heightened risk of developing CCD.
 Veterinarians believe the condition is linked to a serotonin imbalance, much like depression and obsessive-compulsive disorder in humans.

 5. Your Dog Is Seeking Attention

-Many dogs resort to destructive and annoying behaviors when they want your attention— think shoe stealing and destruction, tearing up furniture, and even barking at walls.
-In these cases, their behavior really is about eliciting a response from you.
-Owners often find their pets engage in these tactics when they’re bored or not getting enough exercise.
+Some dogs resort to destructive and annoying behaviors when they want your attention, such as shoe stealing and destruction, tearing up furniture, and barking at walls.
+In those cases, their behavior really is about eliciting a response from you.
+Owners usually see their pets engage in these tactics when they’re bored or not getting enough exercise.
 Or, you might also need to pay more attention to your companion.

-While barking at walls is not always a serious issue, it’s best to speak with your veterinarian if you’re concerned about the depth and intensity of your pet’s behavior or if you see other behavioral changes happening simultaneously, particularly if you have a senior pet.
+While barking at walls is not always a serious issue, it’s best to speak to your veterinarian if you’re concerned about the depth and intensity of your pet’s behavior or if you see other behavioral changes happening simultaneously, particularly if you have a senior pet.
+Dogs have odd habits, but luckily, barking at walls is one of the least concerning.

 +Sources